 I am often asked what Kundalini Yoga is, the benefits and the difference between other types of yoga.
-So I have decided to write a brief introduction to this beautiful and ancient practice that changed my life and inspired me to become a teacher.
+So I have written an introduction to this beautiful and ancient practice that changed my life and inspired me to become a teacher.

 Kundalini Yoga is known as the yoga of awareness, through traditional yogic postures, pranayama and meditation we harness our ability to rise to the challenges of life with strength and grace.
 We raise the dormant Kundalini energy that resides at the base of the spine to serve us to be the best version of ourselves.
 The main difference between Kundalini Yoga to other types of yoga is that you do it with your eyes closed.
 Yes that’s right, eyes closed!
 But don’t worry, there aren’t many balancing postures in Kundalini Yoga so having your eyes closed is perfectly safe!
 In todays world we are so easily distracted and consumed by outside stimulation like phones, social media, computers, TV and life in general.
 Through keeping your eyes closed throughout the class, it encourages you to switch off your overworked and overwhelmed sense of sight.
 When you close your eyes it allows you to stop comparing yourself to others, go within and listen to the gentle whispers of your soul.

 Kundalini Yoga is a technology that was brought to the West by Yogi Bhajan in 1968, he was a master of Kundalini Yoga and went on to teach over 8,000 classes, inspired thousands to keep up and live in their excellence.
 He also brought us Kundalini Yoga in preparation for the time that we are living in.
 It provides us with the tools to rise to the challenges that we face on a daily basis.
 These challenges include information overload from technology, stress, fatigue, comparison to others and a general disconnection to who we are, the truth of who we are.